phetsims/number-line-operations/doc/implementation-notes.md

 **Memory Management**

-* **Listeners**: This sim does not have a lot of things coming and going, so most calls to `link` and `lazyLink` don't need a corresponding `unlink` call.
+* **Listeners**: This sim does not have a lot of things being allocated and then de-allocated, so most calls to `link` and `lazyLink` don't need a corresponding `unlink` call.
 There are several usages of `addListener` related to animations where no `removeListener` is needed because the animation is short lived so it will not retain references.
 All uses of `link` and`lazyLink` are documented as to whether they need a corresponding `unlink`.
 For example:

 ```js
     // Move the shadow into position and make it visible when this item is being dragged.
 No unlink is needed.